danilocgraciano/python3/games/README.md

 ## Self studies about python language using the following concepts

-- Input and Output by terminal
+- Input and Output on terminal
 - Exception treatment
 - Control Structures (if, else, for, while, etc)
 - Custom and built-in functions